 The New Zealand Youth Mentoring Network (NZYMN) is a "charitable trust" who works alongside those that work with young people.
 We are governed by a voluntary board of trustees with extensive experience in working with young people.
 Our General Manager works with a team of dedicated contractors to deliver on our organisational objectives.

-Ann Dunphy MA (Hons)
+Ann Dunphy (MNZM) MA (Hons)

 Based at the University of Auckland's Epsom campus since 1999, following 13 years as principal of Auckland's Penrose High School, Ann maintains the commitment to quality educational opportunities for lower-decile students that has been her life's work.
 She began teaching in the Eastern Bay of Plenty, then held senior leadership positions at both of the secondary schools in Otara.

 During her years of principalship, Ann became convinced of the importance of community partnerships especially in mentoring, to enhance the life-chances of young people, so in 2000 co-founded the Auckland Youth Mentoring Association, which has now been developed into The Youth Mentoring Network.